 Manatee County Clerk’s Office recognizes Domestic Violence Awareness Month this October

 Our office provides critical public services to help those facing domestic violence, including processing domestic violence injunctions, better known as restraining orders, at no cost to the filer.
-Over the last fiscal year, which ended September 30, 2021, we received and processed close to 1,000 injunction applications.
+Over the last fiscal year, which ended September 30, 2022, we received and processed nearly 1,000 injunction applications.

 An injunction, sometimes called a restraining order, is a court order which tells someone to do or not do something.
 An Injunction for Protection against Violence is signed by a judge and can be enforced by law enforcement or the courts.
 In Florida, Injunctions for Protection are governed by Florida Statutes Sections 741.30 and 784.046.

-We provide several injunction packets that include domestic violence, repeat violence, dating violence, sexual violence, and stalking.
+Our office provides several injunction packets, including domestic violence, repeat violence, dating violence, sexual violence, and stalking.

-In addition to processing and filing injunctions, our office partners with HOPE Family Services, the Rape Crisis Center provided by Centerstone, and the Manatee County Sheriff's Office Victim's Advocate Unit to provide additional services and information to customers in need.
+In addition to processing and filing injunctions, we partner with HOPE Family Services, the Rape Crisis Center provided by Centerstone, and the Manatee County Sheriff's Office Victim's Advocate Unit to provide additional services and information to customers in need.

-If you believe you or someone you love is a victim of domestic violence or have a reasonable fear that violence is imminent, it is vital to know the steps you can take for you or your loved one's safety:
+Here are the steps to take if you believe you or someone you love is a victim of domestic violence or have a reasonable fear that violence is imminent:

 - If you are in immediate danger, call 9-1-1 for assistance from law enforcement.